961951000/WEBI/UpgradeSpeech/Beginner.md

 From this evening to tomorrow morning, there will still be heavy fog or thick fog from Tianjin to the north part of Hunan.
 Among them, in the southwest part of Shandong, the visibility of the east part of Henan, the north and south parts of Anhui, and the central part of Hubei is less than 200 meters, and some areas have even strong fog with visibility less than 50 meters.

 In the daytime tomorrow, the fog in some places will turn into a haze, but in the middle of north China, the impact of weak cold air will be weakened tomorrow.
-However, the location south of the location needs to wait until the arrival of the relatively strong cold air of the day after tomorrow, then the fog and haze will gradually weaken and dissipate from north to south.
+And the southerly position needs to wait until the arrival of the relatively strong cold air of the day after tomorrow, then the fog and haze will gradually weaken and dissipate from north to south.

 The cost of re-emergence of the blue sky is to cool down.
 Tomorrow, the northeast region will generally cool down by 2-6 degrees.
 The day after tomorrow, there will be a stronger cooling from the west to the east.